 - server – Using server will make the application start up slower, however it will increase the overall performance of the application, this should be the default when using a 64 bit Java instance however it does not hurt to enable it anyway.

-- Xmx – specifies the maximum heap memory allocation for the Java Virtual Machine, often this should be 75% of your overall RAM, however be aware that using sizes over 16GB may actually reduce performance due to garbage collection having to clear a lot of space on each sweep.
+- Xmx – Specifies the maximum heap memory allocation for the JVM, often this should be 75% of your overall RAM, however be aware that using sizes over 16GB may actually reduce performance due to garbage collection having to clear a lot of space on each sweep.

 - DisableExplicitGC – By default calls to System.gc() are enabled (-XX:-DisableExplicitGC).
 Use -XX:+DisableExplicitGC to disable calls to System.gc().
 Note that the JVM still performs garbage collection when necessary.